notsky23/RoboticsCVDL-GraspDetection/README.md

 ## What is this practice about?<br>

 This module is a cross between computer vision and deep learning applications in robotics.
 We will be using point clouds to help a robot analyze and make sense of objects.
-We will also be using a fully convulutional neural network with the MobileNet backbone for training and .
+We will also be using a fully convolutional neural network with the MobileNet backbone for training.
 The architecture we will be using is called MobileUNet, which is a custom implementation of a U-Net style network with a pretrained MobileNetv3 backbone.<br>

 In this module, we will be using point clouds to identify the object and pinpoint the location of where the robot should grasp the object.
 Then, we will be using a convolutional neural network to train a model in order for the robot learn and to make accurate predictions of the appropriate grasp pose for a given input image<br><br>